Achilles Tendon Rupture: causes, symptoms and treatments

 In this video, a UFAI Achilles rupture patient demonstrates Achilles tendon strength just 3 months after the PARS procedure.

-If a ruptured Achilles tendon has been neglected or misdiagnosed, the muscle will retract and a simple end-to-end repair of the tendon is often no longer possible.
+If a ruptured Achilles tendon has been neglected or misdiagnosed, the muscle will retract, and a simple end-to-end repair of the torn tendon is often no longer possible.
 In these cases, the calf muscle can be lengthened to reattach the two ends, or a tendon transfer can be performed to reconstruct the Achilles tendon.

 In cases where a tendon transfer is needed, the flexor tendon to the big toe is harvested and attached to the heel bone to function as the Achilles tendon.
+Recovery from this procedure is usually similar to acute tendon tear repair and extensive therapy will be needed to strengthen the area.

 Save